kokkos/kokkos-fft/docs/index.rst

 .. note::

-   We assume that the backend FFT libraries are appropriately installed by users.
+   We assume that the backend FFT libraries are appropriately installed on the system.

 .. toctree::
    :maxdepth: 2
-   :caption: Contents

    getting_started
    finding_libraries